 Are you looking in every direction and feeling confused about what to do next in your life?

-Are you paralyzed with fear from making a move because change feels scary?
+Are you paralyzed with fear of making a move because change feels scary?

 Or are you feeling stagnant and going through the motions, daydreaming about how your life could be different?